-This matter warrants rehearing by the en banc Court.
-This case presents substantial precedential and public policy issues concerning the responsibility of the State's largest industry for the criminal actions of others.
-The Panel's pre-set opinion has significant implications beyond just these litigants.
+Respondent New York - New York Hotel & Casino ("NYNY") petitions for rehearing en banc following the Panel's 2-1 refusal to rehear this matter.
+This case presents substantial precedential and public policy issues concerning the State's largest industry's potential liability for the criminal actions of others.
+The Panel's current opinion presents significant policy implications beyond just these litigants.